Vasundharadevi-1604/CS/README.md

 ---

 ## 📖 Overview
 VirusTotal is a cloud-based cybersecurity platform that leverages the power of 70+ antivirus engines, threat intelligence feeds, and sandboxing technologies to detect and analyze malicious files, URLs, domains, and IP addresses.
-By combining static analysis, dynamic sandboxing, machine learning, and community-driven intelligence, VirusTotal ensures accurate and scalable detection, making it an industry-standard platform in global cybersecurity defense.
+It is widely used for malware detection, threat intelligence, incident response, and digital forensics, making it a cornerstone tool in global cybersecurity defense.

 ---